viercc/kitchen-sink-hs/dominance.md

   * `{-# Refine #-}` pragma
     * I'm not sure this is well studied
   * @ekmett's blanket warning
-    * How that generalizes to MTPCs?
+    * How that generalizes to MPTCs?
 * Isn't this overengineering?
 * Is the speculated implementation for FunDeps correct?
 * There have to be some arbitrary choice if this is to be implemented.
-  * Which dom(-,-) is chosen?
+  * Which d(-,-) is chosen?
-  * How arguments of a MTPC are ordered?
+  * How arguments of a MPTC are ordered?
     * Should there be a canonical order, or make it customizable?